Structures / Old San Francisco Mint

 There are two large, main chimney stacks on the roof that taper from 12 feet square at the base to 11.5 foot square at the top.
 These chimneys were originally extended 69 feet above the gable roof.
 The top 25 feet of both main chimney stacks was clad with ornate cast iron.
 Each chimney has a central flue and four corner flues.

 The Mint was constructed between 1869 and 1874 and immediately proved to be an important hub and resource for the community, which frequented the building to turn gold into coins.
 The newspapers at this time highlighted two of Alfred Bult Mullett’s original program design objectives: design and build a structure that was both “Fire Proof” and “Earthquake Proof”.
 The Mint was put to the test in the 1906 San Francisco earthquake.
 The system of seismic resistant elements and anchorage details that were installed as part of the original construction contributed to the relatively little damage the building sustained during the earthquake.
-Also, despite being in the “heart” of the fires that ensued after the quake, the workers were able to prevent the flames from reaching the only flammable surface: the roof.
-In the aftermath, people flocked to the Mint as a safe-haven and many camped out front of the building, entrusting its seismic performance.
+Also, despite being in the “heart” of the fires that ensued after the quake, the workers were able to extinguish the limited fires in the Refinery area and on the roof.
+In the aftermath, people flocked to the Mint as a safe-haven in a sea of debris and because of the drinking water from the artesian well.
+For weeks, many camped out front of the building, entrusting its seismic performance.

 - United National Register of Historic Places (1966)